Music Campout September 16-18, 2022

-Weekend includes admission for Friday, Saturday, Sunday to all jam spaces, performances and community fire rings along with any other activities that may pop-up.
-Your donation helps to cover costs of teachers & jam leaders, staff, tents, pizza party, and cleaning of bathrooms.
+Weekend includes admission for Friday, Saturday, Sunday to all jam spaces, performances, and community fire rings along with any other activities that may pop up.
+Your donation helps to cover the costs of teachers, jam leaders, staff, tents, pizza party, and cleaning of bathrooms.
 Ask us about volunteer opportunities or lead a jam session as your donation (Extra monies will be used for musician scholarships and to help fund the instrument lending project at the Searsport Carver Memorial Library).

 Reserve your campsite now by calling Searsport Shores at 207-548-6059.
 Make sure to mention you’re coming for the jamming weekend when you call.

 Sign up for our mailing list: firstname.lastname@example.org.
 Please stay tuned for more updates as the date approaches.

 Any extra proceeds will be used for musician scholarships and to help fund the instrument lending project at the Searsport Carver Memorial Library.

 For Festival & Camping details call 207.930.5920

 THURSDAY – GEE’S BEND: DO IT YOUR WAY!

 The quilters of Gee’s Bend return to Searsport to join the Strung Together Weekend.

 Join acclaimed Gee’s Bend quilters Miss Stella Mae and Miss China Pettway to design and piece an original, free-form quilt.